rudra-5/RALGO-AI/commands.md

 The Message sent by the bot consists of the current price of the asset, Predicted price, Day High, Day Low, Support-Resistance and indicator value (optional)
 Results are the best when used in combination with [Support-Resistance levels](https://github.com/rudra-5/RALGO-AI/blob/main/commands.md#support-resistance-levels) and other indicators.

 You can also Upvote/Downvote a prediction if you think the predictions are accurate or not.
-You can only vote when the markets are open.
+You can only vote once when the markets are open.

 Command:  `/pred [asset] <indicator> <indicator length> <indicator timeframe>`